HUA TANG

 Duluth, MN 55812

+I was born in Jiangsu Province, China.
 I received my B.Eng in Electrical and Information Engineering from North China Electric Power University (Beijing Campus), Beijing, China in Jun 2000, and M.S. and PhD from Electrical and Computer Engineering Department at State University of New York at Stony Brook, Stony Brook, NY on Dec 2002 and Jul 2005 respectively.
 Since Aug 2005, I have been with Electrical and Computer Engineering Department at University of Minnesota Duluth, Duluth, MN.

-(1) Develop a Methodology for system-level topology synthesis of analog and mixed-signal systems for early architecture exploration and optimal architecture selection considering circuit-level constraints and non-idealities
+(1) Develop a methodology for system-level topology synthesis of analog and mixed-signal systems for early architecture exploration and optimal architecture selection considering circuit-level constraints and non-idealities

 (4) Develop and implement optimization algorithms for synthesis and parameter optimization of analog, digital and mixed-signal circuits

-Recently I have also worked on algorithms and hardware solutions for vehicle tracking in intelligent transportation systems.
+Recently I have also worked on algorithms and hardware solutions for vehicle tracking in intelligent transportation systems:

 Research work